mohnkhan/Conversational-Search/README.md

     -   *Example:* `/imagine a majestic lion wearing a crown, cinematic lighting`
 -   **/create-video &lt;prompt&gt;**: Creates a short video based on the text prompt.
 This requires selecting a billed API key.
     -   *Example:* `/create-video a hummingbird flying in slow motion`

+## How to Run This Solution

+1.  **Configure API Key:**
+    *   This application requires a Google Gemini API key.
+Obtain your key from [Google AI Studio](https://ai.google.dev/).
+    *   Set the key as an environment variable named `API_KEY` in your deployment environment.
+Most features, like search and image generation, will use this key.

+2.  **Run the Application:**
+    *   This project is a standard static web application.
+Deploy it to your preferred hosting service or run it with any local static file server.

+3.  **Enable Video Generation:**
+    *   The `/create-video` feature uses the Veo model, which requires a billed API key.
+    *   When you first use this command, a pop-up will appear prompting you to select an API key from a Google Cloud project where billing is enabled.
+This is a secure, one-time setup step within the app.

 ---